digitallinguistics/app/.github/CONTRIBUTING.md

   - `npm run build:html`
   - `npm run build:js`

+* `npm start`: Run a local test server for development.
+Defaults to port `3000` (set `process.env.PORT` to change this).

 * `npm test`: Runs both unit and integration tests.
-You can also run them separately.
 By default tests are run on the command line.
 To run tests manually in the Cypress dashboard, use `npm run cypress`.
-  - `npm run test:integration`
-  - `npm run test:unit`
-  - `npm run cypress`

-* `npm start`: Run a local test server for development.
-Defaults to port `3000` (set `process.env.PORT` to change this).

 ## Project Structure